Toward Real-Time Surgical Scene Segmentation via a Spike-Driven Video Transformer with Spike-Informed Pretraining: Method

+where larger firing rate indicates richer spike dynamics and higher information content (see Fig.~\ref{fig:spike-mask-gen}).
+To decide masking regions, we define the masking probability as

+where $\tau$ controls the sharpness of the distribution.
+It is initialized to a high value and gradually annealed over epochs, allowing mask generation to transition from uniform to more selective.
+Mask regions are randomly sampled according to $\boldsymbol{p}$ until a cumulative probability of 0.5 is reached, yielding the spike-informed 2D masking map $\boldsymbol{M}^{\text{latent}} \in \mathbb{R}^{\frac{H}{16} \times \frac{W}{16}}$.

-\textbf{Layer-Wise Tube Masking.} Given that the encoder outputs spiking features of size $T \times \frac{H}{16} \times \frac{W}{16}$, we first generate corresponding 2D random masking map of shape $\frac{H}{16} \times \frac{W}{16}$ with a masking ratio $\alpha$.
-To provide the tube masking map for the $l$-th layer, this 2D mask is repeated along the temporal dimension $T$ and spatially expanded to cover patches of $2^{4-l} \times 2^{4-l}$ pixels.
-The resulting layer-wise tube masking map, $\mathbf{M}_l \in \{0,1\}^{T \times \frac{H}{2^l} \times \frac{W}{2^l}}$, is thus aligned with the spatial resolution of each intermediate feature map.
-As shown in Fig.~\ref{fig:tube-masking}, the mask is applied to the feature maps before the temporal spiking process, ensuring that masked regions generate no spike activity.
-This hierarchical masking strategy mitigates distribution shifts and prevents information leakage that can arise when convolution or attention operations are applied directly to partially masked inputs~\cite{tian2023designing,yao2025scaling}.
+\textbf{Layer-Wise Tube Masking.} We further adopt layer-wise tube masking to mitigate distribution shifts and prevent information leakage that may occur when convolution or attention operations are applied directly to partially masked inputs~\cite{tian2023designing,yao2025scaling}.
+To obtain the tube masking map for the $l$-th intermediate block, $\boldsymbol{M}^{\text{latent}}$ is first repeated along the temporal dimension $T$ and then spatially expanded to cover patches of $2^{4-l} \times 2^{4-l}$ pixels.
+The resulting layer-wise tube masking map, $\boldsymbol{M}^l \in \{0,1\}^{T \times \frac{H}{2^l} \times \frac{W}{2^l}}$, matches the spatial resolution of the corresponding intermediate feature map.
+As illustrated in Fig.~\ref{fig:tube-masking}, the mask is applied to the feature maps before the temporal spiking process, ensuring that masked regions produce no spike activity.

-\textbf{Encoding.} The input video clip is first masked by the initial tube mask $\mathbf{M}_0\cdot \mathbf{I}$ and then fed into the spike-driven video encoder.
-At the $l$-th layer, outputs from all basic modules are further modulated by the corresponding layer-wise tube mask $\mathbf{M}_l$.
-Therefore, the multi-scale latent features extracted by the spike-driven encoder are represented as $[\mathbf{U}_{1}, ..., \mathbf{U}_{4}]$.
+\textbf{Encoding.} The input video clip is first masked by the initial tube mask, $\boldsymbol{M}^0\cdot \boldsymbol{I}$, and then fed into the spike-driven video encoder.
+In the $l$-th intermediate block, the outputs from all basic layers are further modulated by the corresponding layer-wise tube mask $\boldsymbol{M}^l$.
+Therefore, the multi-scale latent features extracted by the spike-driven encoder are represented as $[\boldsymbol{U}^{1}, ..., \boldsymbol{U}^{4}]$.
 The process can be summarized as

 Unlike ViT-based encoders that convert frames into token sequences~\cite{tong2022videomae,wang2023videomae}, CNNs preserve spatial relationships during feature encoding, enabling stronger representation learning in the masked pretraining setting.